jvue96/Immigrant-Families-Together/README.md

 ### Login
 1. This is a protected application where users need to be registered by an admin
 2. To log in as the initial admin, use the following credentials:
-- username: Test User
+- Username: Test User
-- password: testuser
+- Password: testuser

 ### Application screenshots
 ![Admin Landing Page](./images/admin_landing.jpg "Administrative Landing Page")